 And right about then I feel a very painful twinge in my neck that radiates up the back of my head.
 No, no NO!
 I DO NOT WANT A MIGRAINE!!
 Does that mean a migraine is coming?
 Did I just turn my head the wrong way?
-Is the osteoarthritis in my neck just being sadistic? (cue scare chord here: https://www.youtube.com/watch?v=bW7Op86ox9g) The twinge is gone already, as quick as that.
+Is the arthritis and bone spurs in my neck are just being sadistic?
+(Cue scare chord here: https://www.youtube.com/watch?v=bW7Op86ox9g) The twinge is gone already, as quick as that.
 Phew!!
 But now I’m a little dizzy and nauseous and I feel my energy levels dropping.

 I look at my comfy, loose pajamas and tell myself I can get dressed tomorrow.
 I need to sit here for a little while until the dizzy-sick-to-stomach passes and I get some energy built up.
 So, I sit for a few minutes, waiting.
 My stomach, which has a mind of its own, growls.
 How, just how, can I feel nauseous and yet my stomach wants food at the same time?
 Even the thought of food makes me want to throw up.
 I don’t even want to think about food and my stomach growls again.
 I sip from my mug of water contemplating the peculiarities of life and I have to throw up…right now.

 I jump up (ok, stand up as quickly as I can using the nightstand for balance) and run (lurch) to the bathroom.
-I make it in time but it leaves me really drained so I sit on the cool, tiled, bathroom floor for who knows how long before I climb to a standing position, using the side of the tub and the sink counter, and head back to my bed.
+I make it in time but it leaves me really drained so I sit on the cool, tiled, bathroom floor for who knows how long before I eventually climb to a standing position, using the side of the tub and the counter by the sink, and head back to my bed.

 Crap, I have a migraine.
 I can feel its spindly legs of pain crawling up my neck and thudding into my head.
 I reach for the Excedrin Migraine bottle I keep in my nightstand drawer and fumble with the lid.